Rehabilitation - Medical

 Patients may require rehabilitation services following conditions such as stroke, traumatic brain injury, amputation, spinal cord injury, neuromuscular injuries, orthopaedic injuries or reconditioning after trauma or major surgery.

 Inpatient rehabilitation is undertaken in a ward setting with inpatient beds and an independent living unit (ILU).
-There are two inpatient rehabilitation units, one located in the main hospital block and one in the Sub-Acute Care Unit.
+Our inpatient rehabilitation unit is located in the main hospital block, at the hospital entryway that is opposite Medilink.

 Day rehabilitation involves clinicians from across a number of specialties who work with the patient to create goal-directed rehabilitation.
 Rehabilitation programs are designed to maximise functional independence which can be conducted in a group environment or through individual appointments.
 Day rehabilitation is provided at the Sub-Acute Care Unit.